pcbouman-eur/human-resource-machine-compiler/README.md

     JUMP     a
 ```

+On Windows, you can just code the code to the clipboard and use the paste feature of the game to get it into the game.

 # Some Remarks
 - Adding and subtracting is kind of weird now, as proper parsing of arithmetic expressions requires an OperatorTable.
 - Code generation is directly to string output.
 In case someone is crazy enough to write a backend optimization module,